|

 "There'll be no eggs for

-You made the corn
+us this month You made the corn

 impure.